Atopic Dermatitis and Related Conditions (Eczema)

 What Is Eczema?

-In young children, eczema frequently presents as extremely dry, itchy skin that may become irritated or infected from scratching.
-In adults, it may first appear in the 20s or later in life — particularly after age 50 — and often follows a pattern of flare-ups and remissions.
+In children, eczema usually shows up as very dry, itchy skin that can become irritated or infected from scratching.
+In adults, it may develop later in life—sometimes in the 20s or even after age 50—and often follows a pattern of flare-ups and periods of improvement.

 Types of Eczema